babybirdprd/soprano/README.md

 ## Acknowledgements

-Soprano builds on and is inspired by the following projects:
+Soprano uses and/or is inspired by the following projects:

 * [Vocos](https://github.com/gemelo-ai/vocos)
 * [XTTS](https://github.com/coqui-ai/TTS)